petrichorsystems/cyperus-api/source/index.html.md

 </aside>
 # Client-Server

 To communicate with Cyperus, an Open-Sound-Control client-server is required.
 That means your process must be capable of both sending messages and receiving the corresponding response message.
-In the examples below, "pyliblo" is the module used for communication using Python and "osc-min" with JavaScript, but of course any language extended with an Open-Sound-Control interface may be used.
+In the examples below, "pyliblo" is the module used for communication using Python, but of course any language extended with an Open-Sound-Control interface may be used.

-The 'Address' section contains a full example illustrating the send/receive flow in both Python and JavaScript, the following sections only contain an example send and printed response.
+The 'Address' section contains a full example illustrating the send/receive flow in Python, the following sections only contain an example send and printed response.

 ## Send messages